PAIDiPaidThis.com

 Why can't I get teeth whitening on the NHS?

-The NHS only covers treatment that is clinically necessary, and whitening is classed as cosmetic.
+The NHS only pays for treatment that is clinically necessary, and whitening changes the colour of healthy teeth rather than treating a problem, so it is classed as cosmetic.
 That means it is private only, whether you go to a dentist or buy a kit.
+There is no NHS band or fixed fee that applies to it.

 Is a dentist worth it over a cheap online kit?